clux/facemaulers/npcs/irae.md

 She sees the drow + Lolth's rule as a hindrance to their success.
 Why she became a lich in the first place.
 Too much infighting, that in the end only serves the queen of spiders.
 The undead became a clean slate for her.
 Menzo could not stand up for themselves in Menzo anyway (failed to attack through Gilgrin again and again).

 ![](irae.png)

+The undead sentience ability of her completed scythe lets her create a self-fueling religion around her (though she keeps this secret for now, but Arklem will know).
+This can be seen in the dungeons of [[bonecity]].

+In the mean time she and Arklem is trying to complete an ascension ritual in [[velddrinnsshar]].
+Guards planted.
+They will need to defeat her there, and then probably in her phylactery.

 ## Encounters
 - [[36-grundsgryn]] found [[andariel]] in a `Chrono: Indefinite Presevation`